 4 reasons to conduct a Business Process Review:

 1. Identify and Manage Risks – Forewarned is forearmed, and this is definitely true of an ERP implementation.
 The sooner that any and all potential risks to the project can be identified, the greater the chance of successfully mitigating them.
 The BPR will identify the processes that may be difficult, but they can also identify those employees that may be resistant to the changes about to be implemented.
 Once risks are identified, they can be better managed.

-3. Define scope of the implementation – By breaking down the various transactions and processes, the Statement of Work that follows can be very detailed as to what is and what is NOT in scope for this project.
-This will minimize any resulting confusion about what is included, and will help prevent scope-creep (that tendency for projects to continue to take on more and more commitments as they progress).
+3. Define the scope of the implementation – By breaking down the various transactions and processes, the Statement of Work that follows can be very detailed as to what is and what is NOT in scope for this project.
+This will minimize any resulting confusion about what is included and will help prevent scope creep (that tendency for projects to continue to take on more and more commitments as they progress).

-3. Interview from Outside to Inside – if at all possible, a BPR should also include at least the considerations of the company’s external partners, their major suppliers and largest customers.
+3. Interview from Outside to Inside – if at all possible, a BPR should also include at least the considerations of the company’s external partners, their major suppliers, and the largest customers.

 1. Reduce Risks – Having thoroughly investigated and documented the core business processes for the client, there should be far fewer surprises during the implementation itself.
 The BPR, along with a Fit-Gap Analysis and the Project Plan, should clearly lay out the path needed to ensure a successful implementation.

 2. Smoother implementation – The BPR serves to broaden the base of support and enthusiasm for the new ERP system, by involving the company’s key personnel early in the project.
 They can take a sense of ownership in the new system, and will work harder to ensure its success.